Political sites: Cryptome

 -

-, use a string library… - Secure Cooking with C and C++ — Recipe 3.1: Understanding Basic Data Validation🗑️ by and (July 22nd, 2003) ► Some rules to validate input data: perform validation at input and component levels, prefer whitelisting to blacklisting, take care to quotes…
+strlcpyandstrlcat, use a string library… - Secure Cooking with C and C++ — Recipe 3.1: Understanding Basic Data Validation🗑️ by and (22 July 2003) ► Some rules to validate input data: perform validation at input and component levels, prefer whitelisting to blacklisting, take care to quotes…

 -